June In The Vegetable Garden

 New year, new things, new plans… Soooooo excited!
 I can feel down in my gardener’s bones that it’s going to be a good one.

 This month we can get a few warm weather things into the garden – BUT BE PREPARED TO PROTECT THEM!
-We’re far from being out of the woods for some plant killing weather – frost or even a freeze.
+We might not have had any ‘winter’ yet, but we’re far from being out of the woods for some plant killing weather – frost or even a freeze… ya just never know.

 • Eggplants